GeoDiff4D: Geometry-Aware Diffusion for 4D Head Avatar Reconstruction: Disscusion and Conclusion

 \subsection{Limitations}

 While our method produces compelling 3D head avatars from a single image, several limitations remain.
-First, we rely heavily on monocular 3DMM tracking for accurate head pose estimation, which is inherently challenging due to its ill-posed nature.
-Second, although our video generation model supports tongue motion, the final avatar model is still unable to accurately reconstruct tongue movements.
-Finally, like other diffusion-based methods, our approach suffers from relatively slow sampling times compared to feedforward alternatives.
-Addressing these limitations and finding a balance between reconstruction quality and inference efficiency represent important directions for future work.
+First, we rely heavily on monocular 3DMM tracking for head pose estimation, which is inherently challenging due to its ill-posed nature.
+Second, although our video generation model supports tongue motion, the final avatar cannot accurately reconstruct tongue movements due to FLAME's structural limitations and lack of fine-grained tongue parameterization.
+Finally, like other diffusion-based methods, our approach suffers from relatively slow sampling times compared to feedforward alternatives, hindering real-time deployment.
+Addressing these limitations and improving the balance between reconstruction quality and inference efficiency are important directions for future work.